sirredbeard/gnomephichat/README.md

 Model variants:
 * CPU-based
-* DirectML-accelerated (for use on Windows Subsystem for Linux)
+* DirectML-accelerated (for use on Windows and WIndows Subsystem for Linux)

 ## Download models and copy into place: